Geeky-Vikas/MyChatbot/README.md

 In the video we implement the first approach using jinja2 templates within our Flask app.
 Only slight modifications are needed to run the frontend separately.

 ## Credits:
-This repo was used for the frontend code: https://github.com/hitchcliff/front-end-chatjs
+I  was inspired from frontend UI code: https://github.com/hitchcliff/front-end-chatjs